Downtown Oakland: Black Cowboy Parade

 Downtown Oakland hosts the only celebration of its kind in the nation in memory of the black cowboys who helped settle the American West.
 The annual parade typically begins on an early October weekend at DeFremery Park in West Oakland en route to Frank H. Ogawa Plaza where judging booths are set up.
 After an awards ceremony, the parade returns to DeFremery Park for a celebration.

+Murder of Chauncey Bailey

+On August 2, 2007, journalist and editor-in-chief of the Oakland Post, Chauncey Bailey was assassinated by YBMB handyman Devaughdre Broussard as Bailey was walking to work, around 7:30 am at the southeast corner of 14th and Alice streets; across from Lakeside Apartments District.

 Land use and points of interest

 Downtown Oakland is home to apartment and condominium dwellers, numerous retail businesses, tall modern office buildings, shorter mixed-use historic buildings, the hubs of AC Transit and BART, which has three underground stations, the city's official Entertainment District which includes the historic Paramount and Fox Theatres, nightclubs, and restaurants, the headquarters of Clorox, City Center, a portion of Old Oakland, and a portion of Chinatown.

 Downtown includes a portion of the oldest part of the city.
 The area from the Oakland Estuary inland to 14th Street between West Street and the Lake Merritt Channel was the original site of Oakland, and there are several 19th century houses scattered around the edges of downtown and in Chinatown.
 The Oakland Museum is located on Oak Street near the southeastern edge of Downtown.